 • Dashboard URL and SSO support

-Manual provisioning process are also available for low volume products.
+A manual provisioning process is also available for low volume products.
+See managed services provision for details.